Skip to main content

 Common Mistakes

 • Equating VfM with cost-cutting.
-Reducing programme costs by eliminating essential components (qualified staff, adequate monitoring, community engagement) may improve short-term efficiency metrics but destroys effectiveness.
+Reducing program costs by eliminating essential components (qualified staff, adequate monitoring, community engagement) may improve short-term efficiency metrics but destroys effectiveness.
 True VfM may sometimes require increased investment in specific areas.

 Compared To